0xcert/techpaper/src/paper.md

 <img src="images/3.svg" height="320" />

-*Figure 6: Asset data is defined by a convention.*
+*Figure 6: Asset data are defined by a convention.*

 A digital asset in the 0xcert protocol is defined and described in the form of specifically designed JSON objects, which conform to RFC-7159 and follow the mapping format defined by the JSON Schema specification.

 Every digital asset in the 0xcert protocol has its own JSON Schema definition for describing the asset, on-chain properties, and off-chain metadata.
 The schemas represent a technical specification of a particular digital asset, which explains the JSON data object structure.

 The naming of JSON properties follows the schema.org dictionary when possible.
-This enables an easy way to convert data object into a JSON-LD format.
+This enables an easy way to convert the data object into a JSON-LD format.
 The convention also expects the JSON keys to be defined in alphabetical order.

 Schema documents are defined and approved by the interested community engaging the protocol.
 The community can propose updates and new conventions, which can then be included in the protocol, based on the majority consensus.

 ### 2.2.2.
 Asset Data

 The main convention file is a JSON Schema which describes a data structure of a digital asset.
 These data are usually considered private and the content is known only to the issuer and token owner.

 This data structure is used for creating a cryptographic proof for a digital asset which is carried by the Xcert token.

 The 0xcert protocol can cover all sorts of digital assets.
 A simple imaginary schema, that describes a person, could look something like this:

 ```json